McMaster-based company now able to distribute breakthrough neurotechnology in Canada and the U.S.

 BY Sara Laux, Faculty of Humanities

-A breakthrough brain health technology developed at McMaster is one step closer to changing how brain injury, dementia and cognitive impairment are evaluated.
+A breakthrough brain health technology developed at McMaster is closer than ever to changing how brain injury, dementia and cognitive impairment are evaluated.

 CHAMP, along with VoxNeuro’s Cognitive Health Assessment, helps clinicians track cognitive health throughout aging and evaluate cognitive function if an injury or disease is suspected.